f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 For this lab, :guilabel:`Create a new SSL profile`.

 Client-side SSL
 ~~~~~~~~~~~~~~~

--  **[Advanced] Processing Options** - SSLO 7.1 now provides TLS
+-  **[Advanced] Processing Options** - SSLO 7.1 added TLS 1.3 support
-   1.3 support for outbound topologies.
-TLS 1.3 configuration is
+   for outbound topologies, but does not enable it by default.
+In this lab,
-   described in a later lab, so for now leave this as is.
+   leave this setting as is.

 -  **Cipher Type** - cipher type can be a Cipher Group or Cipher String.
    If the former, select a previously-defined cipher group (from Local